 SeattlePI (Seattle Post-Intelligencer) is an online newspaper based in Seattle, Washington.
 It was the first major metro daily newspaper to publish online only, in 2009.
 The website is part of Hearst Seattle Media, owned by The Hearst Corporation since 1921.
 The Post-Intelligencer was founded in 1863 as the Seattle Gazette, a weekly publication.
 Two Pultizer Prizes have been awarded to the PI for editorial cartooning.
 The website records approximately 1.4 million visits per month.
-Ad Fontes Media rates SeattlePI as neutral in terms of bias and as most reliable in terms of reliability.
+Ad Fontes Media rates SeattlePI in the middle category of bias and as most reliable in terms of reliability.

 A team of analysts at Ad Fontes Media regularly reviews articles and news programs to rate them in terms of bias and reliability.
 A weighted average of these ratings results in the overall score for the media source.